 What came first - beer or wine?
-Beer was produced in Mesopotamia at least 6,000 to maybe even 8,000 years ago.
-It is probably the first humanly produced alcoholic beverage before wine.
-Beer and wine were the earliest components of the drinking culture.
-In Egypt around 4,000 BC, half-baked bread was fermented with water to produce a type of beer.
-The god of fertility Osiris himself is said to have taught the Egyptians how to grow wine and produce beer.
-In the Sumerian Gilgamesh Epic, which reports on 2700 BC, the development of the primitive man Enkidu into a "cultivated man" is told.
-He is offered beer that he did not know until then.
+Beer was produced in Mesopotamia at least 6,000 to perhaps even 8,000 years ago.
+This probably makes it the first alcoholic beverage produced by humans, even before wine.
+Beer and wine were the earliest components of drinking culture.
+In Egypt around 4,000 BC, half-baked bread was fermented with water to produce a kind of beer.
+The god of fertility Osiris himself is said to have taught the Egyptians how to grow grapes and make beer.
+In the Sumerian Gilgamesh Epic, which tells of 2700 BC, the development of the primitive man Enkidu into a "cultivated man" is recounted.
+He was offered beer, which he had not known until then.
 He drank seven cups of it and his heart became light.
-In this state he washed himself and thus became a human being.
+In this state he washed himself and became a human being.